monk-io/docs/_mkdocs/docs/guides/02-persistent-storage.md

 This means it is sufficient to just provide the `volume-data` in the `volumes` section so that `important-data` will get mounted in a place where the mongodb container expects to save its state.

+**Important notice!** The path defined in volumes sections should be used the same for the path defined in containers section.

 ## Step 2: Running the Kit

 === "database.yaml"